tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/groupware-migration.md

 SPDX-License-Identifier: Apache-2.0
 -->

-<h1>Migration from M365 with audriga migration service and master authentication</h1>
+# Migration from M365 with audriga migration service and master authentication

 <!-- TOC -->
 * [Prerequisites](#prerequisites)